Djeda8/Tutorial-Babel-CLI/readme.md

   babel-preset-es2015 is a Babel preset for all es2015 plugins.

 6. Create the file __.babelrc.__ To do this.
-  - Create an archive txt.
+  - Create an *archive txt.*
   - Rename the archive.
-Run rename new.txt .babelrc
+Run `rename new.txt .babelrc`

-7. Inside the archive .babelrc add an object that specifies the preset:
+7. Inside the archive .babelrc add an object that specifies the __preset__:

   We can use